Lucy Letby: Thirlwall inquiry

-The education minister Gillian Keegan said that the type of inquiry would be reviewed after the chair was appointed.
-On 30 August 2023, Health Secretary Steve Barclay announced that the inquiry had been upgraded to a statutory inquiry, describing it as the best way forward and meaning that witnesses would be compelled to give evidence.
+Education Secretary Gillian Keegan said the type of inquiry would be reviewed once a chair was appointed.
+On 30 August 2023, Health Secretary Steve Barclay announced that it would be upgraded to a statutory inquiry, enabling witnesses to be compelled to give evidence.

-Lady Justice Thirlwall was appointed to chair the inquiry.
-The terms of reference of the inquiry were published on 19 October 2023 and updated on 22 November 2023, when she formally opened the inquiry.

-The public inquiry began on 10 September 2024.
-Following submissions, the Chair had ruled on 29 May 2024 that remote live viewing would be available to the Core Participants, their legal representatives and the media but that livestreaming "to the world at large" would not.
-Colleagues testified that Letby was "excited and gossipy" while discussing the death of an infant, always wanted to handle babies who were "unwell", shouted when she was removed from the intensive care unit stating Letby felt that caring after healthier babies "was boring looking after the special care babies", and that she couldn't wait for the first death of an infant to "get it out of the way".
+The inquiry, chaired by Lady Justice Thirlwall, formally opened on 22 November 2023.
+The public hearings began on 10 September 2024.
+In a ruling on 29 May 2024, the chair determined that remote live viewing would be available to Core Participants, their legal representatives and the media, but not to the wider public.
+During the hearings, colleagues gave evidence describing Letby as "excited and gossipy" when discussing the death of an infant, saying she preferred caring for unwell babies, complained when moved to less acute areas, and expressed eagerness for the first death of an infant to "get it out of the way".

-Former Health Secretary, Jeremy Hunt, apologised to families of the victims during the 2025 hearing for taking "too long" to act.
+Former Health Secretary Jeremy Hunt apologised to families during the 2025 hearings, saying the government had taken "too long" to act.

-Lawyers for Letby and other supporters of her called for the inquiry to be paused while her appeal to the Criminal Cases Review Commission is considered.
-Thirlwall rejected this request in March 2025 and says she plans to deliver her report in November 2025.
+Letby's lawyers and other supporters later asked for the inquiry to be paused while her application to the Criminal Cases Review Commission was considered.
+Thirlwall rejected the request in March 2025 and said she intended to deliver her report in November 2025.

+In April 2026, the inquiry said that work on the report was still ongoing and that a publication date could not be confirmed.

+On 15 September 2026, the Thirlwall Inquiry report was published and found that there had been a "complete failure" to prevent babies being harmed, with criticisms including that there were opportunities to prevent further murders, that a doctor disregarded insulin test results for Baby F that should have resulted in safeguarding actions being taken, and that hospital managers failed to be honest and open to parents, regulators and investigators.
+The report was highly critical of Letby, stating that "her inappropriate and callous nature was noted by patients and colleagues" and was released whilst the Criminal Cases Review Commission was assessing evidence submitted by an international panel of experts, in relation to Letby's convictions.